lestersantos/terraform-beginner-bootcamp-2023/journal/week1.md

 ### Terraform Cloud Variables

 In terraform we can set two kind of variables:
-- Enviroment Variables - those you would set in your bash terminal eg.AWS credentials
+- Environment Variables - those you would set in your bash terminal eg.AWS credentials
 - Terraform Variables - those that you would normally set in your tfvars file

-We can set Terraform Cloud variables to be sensitive so they are not shown visibliy in the UI.
+We can set Terraform Cloud variables to be sensitive so they are not shown visible in the UI.

 ### Loading Terraform Input Variables
 [Terraform Input Variables](https://developer.hashicorp.com/terraform/language/values/variables)